ExoQuery/Terpal/README.md

 ## Usage

+> (UPDATE - I am currently waiting for approval for this plugin on plugins.gradle.org.
+Hopefully it will be done in a few days.
+Thanks for your patience!)

 In order to use Terpal in your projects, you need to add the following to your `build.gradle.kts`:

 > I am currently having an issue publishing to gradle.
 It should be resolved by tomorrow.